Dahiya doctrine

-The Dahiya doctrine, also spelled Dahya or Dahieh, is an Israeli military strategy involving the large-scale destruction of civilian infrastructure, or domicide, to pressure hostile governments.
+The Dahiya doctrine, also spelled Dahya or Dahieh, is an Israeli military strategy involving the large-scale destruction of civilian infrastructure, to pressure hostile governments.
 The doctrine was outlined by former Israel Defense Forces (IDF) Chief of General Staff Gadi Eizenkot.
 Israel colonel Gabi Siboni wrote that Israel "should target economic interests and the centers of civilian power that support the organization".
 The logic is to cause difficulties for the civilian population so much that they will then turn against the militants, forcing the enemy to sue for peace.

 Etymology

 The doctrine is named after the Dahieh neighborhood (also transliterated as Dahiyeh and Dahiya) of Beirut, where Hezbollah had its headquarters during the 2006 Lebanon War, and which was heavily damaged by the IDF.

 History

 2006 Lebanon War

 The first public announcement of the doctrine was made in an interview with general Gadi Eizenkot, commander of the IDF's northern front, published by Yedioth Ahronoth in October 2008:

 What happened in the Dahieh quarter of Beirut in 2006 will happen in every village from which shots will be fired in the direction of Israel.
 We will wield disproportionate power and cause immense damage and destruction.
 From our perspective, these are military bases. [...]
 This isn't a suggestion.
 It's a plan that has already been authorized. [...]
 Every one of the Shiite villages is a military site, with headquarters, an intelligence center, and a communications center.
 Dozens of rockets are buried in houses, basements, attics, and the village is run by Hezbollah men.
 In each village, according to its size, there are dozens of active members, the local residents, and alongside them fighters from outside, and everything is prepared and planned both for a defensive battle and for firing missiles at Israel. [...]
 Hezbollah understands well that its fire from within villages will lead to their destruction.
 Before Nasrallah gives the order to fire at Israel, he will need to think 30 times if he wants to destroy his support base in the villages.
 This is not a theoretical matter for him.
 The possibility of harm to the population is the main factor restraining Nasrallah, and the reason for the quiet in the last two years.

 In 2010, Eizenkot formulated his views in writing as follows: